The SFO issued criminal proceedings against 11 individuals accused of manipulating the Euro Interbank Offered Rate (EURIBOR).

-The SFO secured European Arrest Warrants against these five individuals at a hearing at Westminster Magistrates’ Court on February 2016.
-The warrants are in the process of being enforced.
+The SFO secured European Arrest Warrants against these five individuals at a hearing at Westminster Magistrates’ Court in February 2016.
+Extradition was refused by the French and German courts.

-The investigation into EURIBOR, which continues, was instigated as a result of the SFO’s broader investigation of the manipulation of the London Interbank Offered Rate (LIBOR).
+The investigation into EURIBOR was instigated as a result of the SFO’s broader investigation of the manipulation of the London Interbank Offered Rate (LIBOR).

 Page published on 30 Nov 2015 | Page modified on 24 Jul 2018